Richmond Kiwanis Club

 Dictionary Project 2023

-We will be sending off for our next Dictionary Project books soon.
-Our third graders will enjoy the books and gazeteers with a grade-level assembly to introduce the books to them.
-We hope this happens in early November.
+We will donated our Dictionary Project books on November 7th.
+Our third graders enjoyed the books and gazeteers with a grade-level assembly to introduce the books to them.

 Dictionary Project 2023

-We will be sending off for our next Dictionary Project books soon.
-Our third graders will enjoy the books and gazeteers with a grade-level assembly to introduce the books to them.
-We hope this happens in early November.
+We will donated our Dictionary Project books on November 7th.
+Our third graders enjoyed the books and gazeteers with a grade-level assembly to introduce the books to them.

 "Go for the Groceries" - Fundraiser for Richmond Kiwanis set for Nov 18th!